theagilepadawan/NEATPy/documentation/index.rst

 This is the documentation for NEATpy: a transport system conforming to the specification of a transport system specified by the `TAPS WG`_.
 While written in Python, it utilizes the NEAT_ codebase with the help of language bindings created by SWIG_.
-In this way this transport system is logically divided in front-end and back-end; the Python front-end presents a standard conforming API to the end user, while under the hood, uses NEAT to handle all protocol machinery.
+In this way this transport system is logically divided in a front-end and back-end; the Python front-end presents a standard conforming API to the end user, while under the hood, uses NEAT to handle all protocol machinery.

 .. _TAPS WG: https://github.com/ietf-tapswg/api-drafts